NTNU-IHB/FMU-proxy/README.md

                         (TCP/IP) server.
   --thrift/http arg     Specify the network port to be used by the Thrift
                         (HTTP) server.
-  --grpc/http2 arg      Specify the network port to be used by the gRPC server.
+  --grpc arg      Specify the network port to be used by the gRPC server.
 ```

 ### <a name="python"></a> Python